 The combination of nutrients, air, and water in the mixture is taken up by the plant roots, which feed the growing leaves and flowers.

+And it is the combination of these elements that dictates the pH of the soil as well.
 This is a measure of acidity or alkalinity, something that many people find hard to understand.
 We will look at this concept in greater detail later in the piece.

 There are six basic types: